A single-loop proximal-conditional-gradient penalty method: Convergence analysis

-To prove Theorem~\ref{rate}, we first prove two auxiliary lemmas.
-The first lemma discusses how the bounds on objective value deviations and feasibility violations along the sequence generated by $\Alg$ can be deduced from an upper bound on a suitable quadratic penalty function.
-The proof is analogous to that of \cite[Theorem 2]{yu2020rc}.
+where $\tau_t$ is defined in \eqref{taut}.
+In the remainder of the proof, we will discuss how the bounds on objective value deviations and feasibility violations along the sequence generated by $\Alg$ can be deduced from the above display.